ellieroy/faq-accordion-card/README.md

 # Frontend Mentor - FAQ accordion card solution

 This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
-My first time working on a project with Javascript! :tada: Any feedback is appreciated. :relaxed:
+It's my first time working on a project with Javascript! :tada: Any feedback is appreciated. :relaxed:

 <!-- ## Table of contents